Here are the different types of porches including how much they cost, their comparisons to a patio, and the cheapest porch options for your home.

 Open Porch

 In a warm environment, the temperature inside this shed is reduced by 10 to 15 degrees particularly in comparison to the outside air.
-Although an open porch is undoubtedly airy, consider the fact that it provides less privacy.
+Although an open area is undoubtedly airy, consider the fact that it provides less privacy.

 Covered Porch